Mononegavirales: Life cycle

 The mononegavirus life cycle begins with virion attachment to specific cell-surface receptors, followed by fusion of the virion envelope with cellular membranes and the concomitant release of the virus nucleocapsid into the cytosol.
 The virus RdRp partially uncoats the nucleocapsid and transcribes the genes into positive-stranded mRNAs, which are then translated into structural and nonstructural proteins.

 Mononegavirus RdRps bind to a single promoter located at the 3' end of the genome.
 Transcription either terminates after a gene or continues to the next gene downstream.
 This means that genes close to the 3' end of the genome are transcribed in the greatest abundance, whereas those toward the 5' end are least likely to be transcribed.
 The gene order is therefore a simple but effective form of transcriptional regulation.
 The most abundant protein produced is the nucleoprotein, whose concentration in the cell determines when the RdRp switches from gene transcription to genome replication.

 Replication results in full-length, positive-stranded antigenomes that are in turn transcribed into negative-stranded virus progeny genome copies.
 Newly synthesized structural proteins and genomes self-assemble and accumulate near the inside of the cell membrane.
 Virions bud off from the cell, gaining their envelopes from the cellular membrane they bud from.
 The mature progeny particles then infect other cells to repeat the cycle.

 Paleovirology

-Mononegaviruses have a history that dates back several tens of million of years.
+Mononegaviruses have a history that dates back several tens of millions of years.
 Mononegavirus "fossils" have been discovered in the form of mononegavirus genes or gene fragments integrated into mammalian genomes.
 For instance, bornavirus gene "fossils" have been detected in the genomes of bats, fish, hyraxes, marsupials, primates, rodents, ruminants, and elephants.
 Filovirus gene "fossils" have been detected in the genomes of bats, rodents, shrews, tenrecs, and marsupials.
 A Midway virus "fossil" was found in the genome of zebrafish.
 Finally, rhabdovirus "fossils" were found in the genomes of crustaceans, mosquitoes, ticks, and plants.

 Taxonomy

-The order has eleven families that include numerous genera, which consist of many different species:
+The order contains the following eleven families: